-Felicity: (gestures for Violet to join her, Violet sits) What is he up to now?
+Felicity: What is he up to now?

 Violet: Don't you want to use "the cards?" (the tension is broken and they both laugh)

 Felicity: You are prophetic, as always.
 I was just considering anything I could use to bring in business.
 You know how hard it is.
 You need something to set yourself apart.